campaignmonitor/createsend-java/README.md

 ## Building

 ###With Gradle:
-Run the following command from the repositories root directory:
+Run the following command from the root directory of the repository:

     gradle -i

 ###Developing with Eclipse:
-Gradle can create the .classpath and .project files to import the project into eclipse.
-Run the following command from the repositories root directory.
+Gradle can be used to create the .classpath and .project files to import the project into Eclipse.
+Run the following command from the root directory of the repository:

     gradle eclipse

 ###Developing with IDEA
-Gradle can be used to create IDEA project and module files.
-Run the following command from the repositories root directory.
+Gradle can be used to create an IDEA project and module files.
+Run the following command from the root directory of the repository:

     gradle idea